shapiroj18/terminal-colors/README.md

 4. `cd ..`
 5. `rm -rf terminal_colors`

-This adds the `color` command to your path so that you can run any time you are in the terminal.
+This adds the `color` command to your path so that you can run any time you are in the terminal (restart terminal to use the command).

 ### Notes
 1. This has only works with Mac OS and ZSH